-Maize Day is recognized annually on the day after Thanksgiving.
+Maize Day recognizes a plant common across the Americas.
+It is celebrated annually on the day after Thanksgiving.

 HOW TO OBSERVE #MaizeDay

 National Maize Day was started by artist Corinne Lightweaver in 2004.